jacklvd/jacklvd/README.md

 <hr>

 ## 🧍 About Me 🧍
-- 📚 I'm a senior majoring in Computer Science at UCinn
+- 📚 I'm a senior majoring in Computer Science

-- 🎓 I'm working toward to become a real **Software Engineer with a interest field in data**
+- 🎓 I'm a **Software Engineer with a interest field in infra, data, web**

-- 💬 I'm open to discuss **Everything**
+- 💬 I'm open to discuss **Everything** even not tech related :")

 - 📫 I'm stay in-touch at **volg@mail.uc.edu** or **vodanglong3103@gmail.com**